One of the world's best VPN providers is now throwing in free antivirus as well

 And for a limited time, that's exactly the offer that one of the best VPN providers of them all - Surfshark - has in store for new users.

-Sign up for its VPN product now - already a bargain, costing the equivalent of just $2.30 a month (opens in new tab) - and it will throw in a full subscription to its all-singing all-dancing cybersecurity package, Surfshark One, which bundles in antivirus powered by Avira, secure search engine and data leak detection.
+Sign up for its VPN product now - already a bargain, costing the equivalent of just $2.30 a month (opens in new tab) - and it will throw in a full subscription to its all-singing all-dancing cybersecurity package, Surfshark One.
+This bundles in antivirus powered by Avira, a secure search engine, and data leak detection.

 Surfshark | 2 years + 2 months free | $2.30 a month + Surfshark One FREE (opens in new tab)